abdulwadoodfaazli/Neural-Network-From-Scratch/README.md

 # Building a neural network for binary classification from scratch

 This repository consists of 2 parts:
-- `\building` for building our neural networks (one will be a 2-layer network, while the other will be L-layer network)
+- `\building` for building our neural networks (one will be a 2-layer network, while the other will be L-layer network.
+For this project, we'll keep L=4)
 -  `\running` for testing our neural networks on binary classification for cat and non-cat images.

 Detailed explanation and visuals for almost every code cell are provided in both files, feel free to check them out!